Frequently Asked Questions (FAQs): Derby and Derbyshire, Lincolnshire and Nottingham and Nottinghamshire ICB Cluster.

 What areas are being reviewed for savings?

-A: All areas at this stage are being considered.
+A: All areas are being considered.
 This includes saving money by reducing the costs of estates, IT systems, travel, and organisational development and maintaining vacancy control measures.
-Suggestions on how we can continue to be more efficient are welcomed and can be submitted via the form on the staff intranet.

 -